hongseok-yang/probprog17/README.md

 # CS492 Probabilistic Programming, Fall 2017, KAIST

-This is a website for the course "CS492 Probabilistic Programming", which is offered at the KAIST CS department in the fall of 2017.
-The website will contain lecture slides and other course-related materials.
+This is a web site for the course "CS492 Probabilistic Programming", which is offered at the KAIST CS department in the fall of 2017.
+The web site will contain lecture slides and other course-related materials.

 Probabilistic programming refers to the idea of developing a programming